GoInterject/GoInterject.github.io/wAbout/Updating-INTERJECT.md

 ![](/images/Updating/10.png)

-And that is all there is to it, you have officially updated INTERJECT.
+And that is all there is to it, you have officially updated Interject.